 Hollywood movie icon Maureen O’Hara will be honored on the centenary of her birth at a special one-off event being held at Foynes Flying Boat Museum, in County Limerick.

-An August 17, to celebrate what would have been Maureen O'Hara's 100th birthday, the Museum, which meant so much to the Hollywood star will hold a small fashion show (50 tickets) in line with COVID-19 regulations.
+On August 17, to celebrate what would have been Maureen O'Hara's 100th birthday, the Museum, which meant so much to the Hollywood star, will hold a small fashion show in line with COVID-19 regulations.

 Maureen O'Hara and Foynes